 Your online medical marijuana evaluation with Leafwell is quick and easy.
 In order to get started, we’ll need you to provide us with some preliminary details as well as some medical records.
 These are all passed securely to one of our registered practitioners who can familiarize themselves with your application before your consultation.

 The consultation itself is simple and secure, taking place on our bespoke telemedicine platform.
 You will meet with a South Dakota registered practitioner who has experience issuing certificates for medical marijuana to patients for a range of medical issues.
 The registered practitioner will speak with you about why you are applying and ask some questions with regards to your medical conditions and history.

 At the end of the consultation, the registered practitioner will be able to make an informed decision about whether they recommend the use of medical cannabis based on the medical information they have obtained.
-If an application is successful, the registered practitioner will complete the certification, which will be promptly emailed in PDF form, ready to be uploaded as part of an application to the South Dakota government.
+If an application is successful, the registered practitioner will complete the certification, ready to be uploaded as part of an application to the South Dakota government.

 South Dakota medical marijuana certificates are valid for one year.
 When you use Leafwell to obtain your certificate, we’ll send you a reminder email one month before your card is due to expire to make sure you have plenty of time to submit your renewal application.

 How Much Does a Medical Marijuana Card Cost in South Dakota?